Libraries

 The Wiring Serial library allows for easily reading and writing data to and from external machines.
 It allows two machines to communicate and gives you the flexibility to make your own microcontroller devices and use them as the input or output to your Wiring programs.

-The serial port is a nine pin I/O port that exists on most PCs and can be emulated through USB on Macintosh and PCs with the Keyspan USB Serial adaptor.
+The serial port is a nine pin I/O port that exists on most PCs and can be emulated through USB on Macintosh and PCs with USB Serial adapters.

 The Wiring I/O board has two built-in (hardware) serial ports called Serial and Serial1.
 The port Serial is available through the USB connector in the Wiring I/O board.
 The port Serial1 is available on Wiring I/O pins 2(Rx) and 3(Tx).